sgGoel/mobilerobot/README.md

 ### X.2 Mecanum Wheels

-Replace the existing wheels with mecanum wheels!
+Install 2 motors on the front of the robot, and replace all 4 existing wheels with mecanum wheels!
 Mecanum wheels allow the robot to move in any direction.
 However, the odometry and controller will be slightly different.

 [^1]: Version 1 - 2016: Peter Yu, Ryan Fish and Kamal Youcef-Toumi